productaize/bogrod/README.md

 Bogrod
 ======

-Automatically update release notes with vulnerabilities from an SBOM in cyclonedx format.
+Automatically update release notes with vulnerabilities information (VEX) from, and merge with, SBOM in cyclonedx format.

 Format
 ------